 Use the table in the Appendix to record F7 menu settings.
+If the TC-MPI board is replaced in the future, this will provide you a quick way to re-enter proper settings.
+If you place a support call to MCE, this information will speed problem solving.
 F7 Settings Record on page A-14.